Mitral valve stenosis - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 Overview

-A narrowing of the valve separating the two left heart chambers is known as mitral valve stenosis, sometimes referred to as mitral stenosis.
-The heart’s main pumping chamber receives less or no blood flow through the constricted valve.
+A narrowing of the valve separating the two left heart chambers is known as mitral valve stenosis, sometimes referred to as mitral stenosis.The heart’s main pumping chamber receives less or no blood flow through the constricted valve.
 The lower left heart chamber, commonly known as the left ventricle, is the primary pumping chamber of the heart.

-You may feel exhausted and breathless if you have mitral valve stenosis.
-Other signs include fast or irregular heartbeats, lightheadedness, chest pain, or bloody coughing.
+You may feel exhausted and breathless if you have mitral valve stenosis Other signs include fast or irregular heartbeats, lightheadedness, chest pain, or bloody coughing.
 Some individuals fail to notice symptoms.
 Rheumatic fever, a side effect of strep throat, can result in mitral valve stenosis.

 Medication or surgical repair or replacement of the mitral valve may be used to treat mitral valve stenosis.
-Some people simply require yearly checkup.
+Some people simply require yearly checkups.
 The severity of the condition and whether it is deteriorating determine how it should be treated.
 Mitral valve stenosis can cause major heart problems if left untreated.

 Symptoms